OpalSoPL/Oleus/README.md

 elite plugin for providing simple server tasks, and an essential addition to your server!

 Nucleus is being actively developed for Sponge API 7.

-The current active branches are:

-* sponge-api/7 (this branch - 1.12.2+)

 ## Contributions